ertankara/request-prop/README.md

 `npm i request-prop --save`

+# Contribute

+Contributions are welcome, you can get up and running by cloning the project and running following command in the CLI

+Assuming that you have `node` and `npm` installed

+`npm i || npm install`

 # Usage

 ### Retrieving props from the objects in the array and building new array with